 At some point, you have to decide whether you’re cut out for the startup life or not.
 You have to objectively weigh the risks and rewards.
 For us, that moment was so far in the rearview mirror by the time we dragged that desk back across the city.
 We were the kids who waited for their letters from Hogwarts, who held weekly D&D game nights, who stayed up into the early hours of morning discussing which House they would belong to long before HBO put out the first season of GoT.
 For us, creating Elemental Combat was never a choice.

 In November 2016, the first prototype of Elemental Combat was done.
 The videos of the prototype went viral multiple times with the amazing help of the 9gag, Imgur and Reddit communities.
 The website crashed 2 times because of the high viral traffic from those platforms.
 Encouraged from the resounding feedback,we presented Elemental Combat on several high profile gaming conferences like the ARVR Innovate and Quo Vadis to gather direct player feedback.

 It’s exciting, terrifying, and a little confusing to see how far we’ve come today.
-We’re only a week or so away from releasing the Alpha build.
+We pressed the button and we released Elemental Combat into Early Access on the 16.
+November 2017.
 In the space of a year, we’ve expanded our team to eight people and moved out of a living room and into a proper office.
 Our content has gotten to the front page of 9Gag, Reddit, and Imgur, and we’ve got a fanbase of thousands.